 - Bird Dog Weighted Plank

-Okay, let’s find out how to do each plank workout with weights.
+Let’s find out how to perform each exercise with step-by-step instructions.

 1. Weighted Standard Plank

-- Sit on your knees and place your hands on the floor in front of you, keep your arms straight.
+- Sit on your knees and place your hands on the floor before you; keep your arms straight.

 - Get onto a plank position with your forearms on the floor below your shoulder, and keep your back as flat as possible.

-- Ask your friend to place a weight plate on your back and keeping your core tight hold in that position for as long as you can.
+- Ask your friend to place a weight plate on your back, keep your core tight, and hold in that position for as long as possible.

-- Once you no longer hold in the plank position, ask your friend to remove the weight plate.
+- Once you no longer hold, ask your friend to remove the weight plate.

 2. Dumbbell Side Plank

-How to do side plank with a dumbbell
+Steps to perform a side plank with a dumbbell:

 - Grab a dumbbell in your left hand and get onto a side plank position on your right arm.